kursatu/Teensy4.1-ramps-shield/README.md

 TODO | TODO

 Things to do:
 - [X] Complete all the pin connections.
+Completed on Oct/14/2020
 - [ ] Verify if all pins are properly mapped, using a RAMPS board and breadboard teensy4.1
 - [ ] Get it verified by the people in github teensy4.1 thread
 - [ ] Get it produced